 Polarity for an input can be set to either positive (+) or negative (-) operation.
 Changing the polarity will cause the bar display to move in the opposite direction as the input signal changes, and will change the order of inserting masters (+ pol. is Min followed by Max, usually used for measuring inside dimensions ... - pol. is Max followed by Min, for outside dimensions\).
 It is configured from the Setup Menu, and is the first parameter shown.
-The current polarity is shown in the menu title.
+There are separate polarities for input A and input B. The current polarity is shown in the menu title.
+The menu for Channel A will appear first.
 Use the up/down arrow key to scroll the selections and press <Enter> to accept.
-This will return to the Setup menu.
+This will advance to the B channel menu.
+After scrolling to the desired option, press <Enter> to accept, and the system will return to the Setup menu.
+If only one input channel is being used, either A or B inputs can be turned Off, although the bar graphs indications on the LCD screen will still appear.